 The healthcare and medical device sectors have grown significantly in the last decade.
 There is a huge gap in the current demand and supply of medical devices in India and this provides a significant opportunity for manufacturing devices in India.

 The Government of India (GOI) has commenced various initiatives to strengthen the medical devices sector, with emphasis on research and development (R&D) and 100% FDI for medical devices to boost the market.
-From April 2000 to June 2020, FDI inflows in the medical and surgical appliances sector reached US$ 2.13 billion.
+From April 2000 to December 2020, FDI inflow in the medical and surgical appliances sector stood at US$ 2.18 billion.

 India has a 75-80% import dependency on medical devices, with exports at Rs.
 14,802 crore (US$2.1 billion) in 2019 and is expected to increase at a CAGR of 29.7% to reach Rs.
 70,490 crore (US$10 billion) in 2025.